ASUcicilab/GeoImageNet/README.md

 # GeoImageNet
-GeoImageNet: A multi-source natural feature benchmark dataset for GeoAI and supervised machine learning
+A multi-source natural feature benchmark dataset for GeoAI and supervised machine learning